Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Paul Verhoeven’s 1987 RoboCop

 Together with Starship Troopers, Verhoeven’s 1987 RoboCop stands the test of time as one of the most outlandishly violent social satires ever filmed.
 Even in the U.S. back then, the theatrical version was cut (not to speak of Europe, where I thankfully rarely dwelled at the time), and the uncut/unrated version was only available much later on DVD and then on Blu-ray.
-Tonight, I saw the uncut version for the first time at a theater—and, I gotta say, this it’s a fucking 10/10 classic.
+Tonight, I saw the uncut version for the first time at a theater—and, I gotta say, this is a fucking 10/10 classic.

 Addendum: Just read the uncut version was ver-boh-ten! in Germany on all media until 2013.
 This fucking country.